-The Coordinator of Career Services and Student Activities will examine charter applications and reject those not properly submitted.
+The Student Activities Coordinator will examine charter applications and reject those not properly submitted.
 After this review, the coordinator will submit charter applications to the Vice President for Student Affairs and President for final approval.

 The College recognizes those organizations whose purposes and proposed activities clearly relate to the educational goals and mission of the College.
 The College will deny recognition if evidence shows that proposed organizations will likely interfere or conflict with the educational process of the College or the regular and orderly operation of the College; appropriate discipline within the College Community; academic pursuits of teaching, learning, and other campus activities; laws or public policies of the State of Georgia and the United States; and/or regulations of the College and the policies of the Board of Directors of the Technical College System of Georgia.

-If the Coordinator of Career Services and Student Activities deny recognition, students submitting the charter application may appeal the decision to the Vice President for Student Affairs.
+If the Student Activities Coordinator denies recognition, students submitting the charter application may appeal the decision to the Vice President for Student Affairs.
 If the Vice President denies recognition, students may appeal the decision to the President of the College.
 The decision of the President shall be final.

 Approval of charters authorizes new organizations to use college facilities and equipment, subject to policies established by the College and the Board of Directors of the Technical College System of Georgia.
 In receiving approval, new organizations are eligible to receive student activities funds, subject to the policies of the College and Board of Directors of the Technical College System of Georgia that govern the allocation of student activity fees through the Executive Board of the Student Leadership Council.